J4zzing/j4zzing.github.io/source/_posts/C++Primer.md

 > The >> and << operators yield a value that is a copy of the (possibly promoted) left-hand operand with the bits shifted as directed by the right-hand operand.
 The right-hand operand must not be negative and must be a value that is strictly less than the number of bits in the result.
 Otherwise, the operation is undefined.
 >
 > The left-shift operator (the << operator) inserts 0-valued bits on the right.
 The behavior of the right-shift operator (the >> operator) depends on the type of the left-handoperand: If that operand is unsigned, then the operator inserts 0-valued bits on the left; if it is a signed type, the result is implementation defined—either copies of the sign bit or 0-valued bits are inserted on the left.
+>
+> Shift Operators (aka IO Operators) Are Left Associative

+#### 4.9 The `sizeof` Operator

+> The `sizeof` operator returns the size, in bytes, of an expression or a type name.
+The operator is right associative.
+The result of `sizeof` is a <u>constant expression</u> of type `size_t`.
+>
+> ```C++
+> sizeof (type)
+> sizeof expr
+> ```
+>
+> Dereferencing an invalid pointer as the operand to `sizeof` is safe because the pointer is not actually used. `sizeof` doesn’t need dereference the pointer to know what type it will return.
+>
+> *<C++11>* Under the new standard, we can use the scope operator to ask for the size of a member of a class type.
+Ordinarily we can only access the members of a class through an object of that type.
+We don’t need to supply an object, because `sizeof` does not need to fetch the member to know its size.

+> The result of applying sizeof depends in part on the type involved:
+> • sizeof char or an expression of type char is guaranteed to be 1.
+> • sizeof a reference type returns the size of an object of the referenced type.
+> • sizeof a pointer returns the size needed hold a pointer.
+> • sizeof a dereferenced pointer returns the size of an object of the type to
+> which the pointer points; the pointer need not be valid.
+> • sizeof an array is the size of the entire array.
+It is equivalent to taking the
+> sizeof the element type times the number of elements in the array.
+Note
+> that sizeof does not convert the array to a pointer.
+> • sizeof a string or a vectorreturns only the size of the fixed part of these
+> types; it does not return the size used by the object’s elements.

+> Because `sizeof` returns the size of the entire array, we can determine the number of elements in an array by dividing the array size by the element size:
+>
+> ```C++
+> // sizeof(ia)/sizeof(*ia) returns the number of elements in ia
+> constexpr size_t sz = sizeof(ia)/sizeof(*ia);
+> int arr2[sz]; // ok sizeof returns a constant expression § 2.4.4 (p.
+65)
+> ```

+#### 4.10 Comma Operator

+> The comma operator takes two operands, which it evaluates from left to right.
+Like
+> the logical AND and logical OR and the conditional operator, the comma operator
+> guarantees the order in which its operands are evaluated.
+>
+> The left-hand expression is evaluated and its result is discarded.
+The result of a comma expression is the value of its right-hand expression.
+The result is an lvalue if the right-hand operand is an lvalue.

+#### 4.11 Type Conversions

+> In C++ some types are related to each other.
+Two types are related if there is a conversion between them.
+>
+> C++ defines a set of conversions to transform the operands to a common type.These conversions are carried out automatically without programmer intervention—and sometimes without programmer knowledge.
+For that reason, they are referred to as implicit conversions.
+>
+> The implicit conversions among the arithmetic types are defined to preserve
+> precision, if possible.
+>
+> The compiler automatically converts operands in the following circumstances:
+> • In most expressions, values of integral types smaller than int are first pro-
+> moted to an appropriate larger integral type.
+> • In conditions, nonbool expressions are converted to bool.
+> • In initializations, the initializer is converted to the type of the variable; in
+> assignments, theright-handoperandis convertedto thetypeoftheleft-hand.
+> • In arithmetic and relational expressions with operands of mixed types, the
+> types are converted to a common type.
+> • As we’ll see in Chapter 6, conversions also happen during function calls.

+#### 4.11.1 The Arithmetic Conversion